kyleprudente/ai-case-study/research_notes.md

 AlphaSense is in the field of market intelligence.

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+- last decade was the era of big data; required new hardware utilizations for data computing such as distributed computing (spreading analytical calculations across multiple servers); analyzes data "in memory" which accelerates times-to-answer; made it possible for organizations to acquire large amounts of computing power for short periods at low cost; more use of open source software such

 * What are the other major companies in this field?
 Bloomberg